October 15, 2025 | 13:00–17:00 | Ceremonial Hall, University of Iceland

 Moderated by Pia Hansson, Director, Institute of International Affairs at the University of Iceland

-14:05 Keynote Address, John Holdren, Research Professor in Harvard University’s Kennedy School of Government, Science Advisor to President Obama and Director of the White House Office of Science and Technology Policy, 2009-2017
+Keynote: John Holdren, Research Professor in Harvard University’s Kennedy School of Government, Science Advisor to President Obama and Director of the White House Office of Science and Technology Policy, 2009-2017

-Hanne H. Christiansen, Professor in Physical Geography at the University Centre in Svalbard (UNIS) and UArctic Chair in Permafrost Physical Processes, Guðfinna Th.
-Aðalgeirsdóttir, Professor of Glaciology, University of Iceland, John Holdren, Research Professor in Harvard University’s Kennedy School of Government, Science Advisor to President Obama and Director of the White House Office of Science and Technology Policy, 2009-2017, Þorvarður Árnason, Director, University of Iceland Research Centre in Hornafjörður
+Hanne H. Christiansen, Professor of Physical Geography at the Aarhus University, Denmark and UArctic Chair in Permafrost Physical Processes, Guðfinna Th.
+Aðalgeirsdóttir, Professor of Glaciology, University of Iceland, John Holdren, Research Professor in Harvard University’s Kennedy School of Government, Þorvarður Árnason, Director, University of Iceland Research Centre in Hornafjörður

 15:00 Coffee Break

-15:15 Keynote Address Alex Stitt, Director of the Heritage Centre, Lloyd's Register Foundation
+Keynote: Alex Stitt, Director of the Heritage Centre, Lloyd's Register Foundation

 Moderated by Bjargey Anna Guðbrandsdóttir, Administrative Officer, Faculty of Education and Diversity, University of Iceland

-Tuija Turunen, Dean at the Faculty of Education, University of Lapland, UArctic Chair in Education for Social Justice and Diversity, Tom Barry, Head of School of Humanities and Social Sciences, University of Akureyri, Rögnvaldur Jóhann Sæmundsson, Pro-Rector for Science, University of Iceland, Midtlarak Lennert, Assistant professor, Department of Arctic Social Science & Economics, University of Greenland
+Tuija Turunen, Professor at the Faculty of Education, University of Lapland, UArctic Chair in Education for Social Justice and Diversity, Tom Barry, Head of School of Humanities and Social Sciences, University of Akureyri, Rögnvaldur Jóhann Sæmundsson, Pro-Rector for Science, University of Iceland, Midtlarak Lennert, Assistant professor, Department of Arctic Social Science & Economics, University of Greenland

 Moderated by Ann-Sofie Nielsen Gremaud, Associate Professor of Danish, University of Iceland